MisterProtocol/RAND-editor/README.md

 and called e19.59, and then ported to the Mac in 2021.

 The code in the
-repository can build binaries of the editor for both Linux and MacOS Mojave.
+repository can build binaries of the editor for both Linux and MacOS.
 Small tweaks to the Makefiles are necessary to compile the code on MacOS Catalina or subsequent versions of MacOS, because of changes in the location of the `#include` files.
 These changes are discussed below.

+The code can also be compiled and run under Windows using WSL, the Windows Subsystem for Linux, in which case it builds and runs just as it would on a native Linux system.

 ### Branches

 It is intended that there be two branches in this repository, which will not be merged.
-One branch (`original`)contains the code for the RAND editor as forward-ported to Linux and MacOS, but with no further additions made, except for bug fixes.
+One branch (`original`) contains the code for the RAND editor as forward-ported to Linux and MacOS, but with no further additions made, except for bug fixes.
+This version is called e19.

 The second branch (`main`) contains code developed from the first branch, which supports use of the mouse, and colored text highlighting on terminal emulators that support it.
 It is expected that most people will be interested in the second branch.
 The first branch exists for historical interest, and